 - the concept for a new function for the existing product will be effective;

 - the customers will pay the specified price for the product;

 It’s essential to keep in mind that customer development can be used not only for the product launch, but during the whole product whole lifecycle.
-It can be introduced at any stage of creation, as it neither requires huge resources nor interferes with other processes.
+It can be introduced at any stage of creation, as customer development strategies neither require huge resources nor interfere with other processes.